Evaluating Cognitive Web Accessibility

 - Use white space and visual design elements to focus user attention

 The design of a page (white space, color, images, etc.) should focus the user on what is most important (typically the body content of that page).
+White space can draw visual focus and separate page content areas.

 - Avoid distractions